This post was most recently updated on September 22nd, 2020

-I grew up in Seattle, and I often miss its beautiful green forests, clean-smelling air, the Puget Sound, and views of majestic Mt.
+I’m thrilled to share my five Seattle favorites with you!
+My childhood was spent in Seattle, and I often miss its beautiful green forests, clean-smelling air, the Puget Sound, and views of majestic Mt.
 Rainier.
 I also miss those gray misty days when you don’t really need an umbrella.
 The moisture just swirls around you and gently rests in droplets on your hair.
-I miss picking wild blackberries along the road for blackberry cobbler.
+I also miss picking wild blackberries along the road for blackberry cobbler.

 There are so many things about Seattle that have left imprints on my mind and senses.
 It really is impossible to narrow my favorites down to five.
 Yet, here I go.